No-Bake Viral “Japanese Cheesecake” (2-Ingredient Yogurt Dessert)

 I have seen this Viral Japanese Cheesecake recipe going around social media and decided that I needed to give it a try myself.

 It definitely lived up to the hype.
 Although it's a simple, two-ingredient recipe, it tastes very close to traditional cheesecake.
 The biscoff cookies add a graham-cracker layer to the Greek yogurt which is the creamy part of the cheesecake.
-Amazing, delicious, decadent, and the first bite tasted so luxurious and creamy.
+It’s amazing - creamy, slightly sweet, and surprisingly close to traditional cheesecake.

 No-Bake Cheesecake in a glass container, ready to eat.